-Presidents’ Day is a US holiday celebrated on the third Monday of February.
-This holiday was originally established in 1885 as “Washington’s Birthday” to celebrate President George Washington’s birthday on February 22.
-In 1971, the federal government renamed the holiday Presidents’ Day in order to honor all US presidents, past and present.
+Presidents Day was originally established in 1885 as “Washington’s Birthday” to celebrate President George Washington’s birthday on February 22.
+In 1971, the federal government renamed the holiday Presidents Day in order to honor all U.S. presidents, past and present.

 In addition to free lesson plans, educational resources and classroom materials on the accomplishments of U.S. presidents like George Washington and Abraham Lincoln, you’ll find some unexpected gems to help your students learn about the instrumental work and lasting legacy of some former first ladies, too.

 Join Share My Lesson

 Sign up for free access to lesson plans, class activities and professional development resources to help you get the resources you need to engage K-12 students.